 Aiding our continued success in expanding market share were four critical strategic advantages:

 Despite bringing many powerful innovations to market, StarNet has kept the cost of its products low, offering further discounts depending on volume.

-As competitors died, merged or otherwise couldn’t keep up with the changing market, StarNet has grown its market share by bringing a steady stream of innovations to the market, starting in 2000 with integrating SSH and most recently with FastX which allows users to access their remote Linux and Unix desktop through standard PC browsers.
+As competitors merged or otherwise couldn’t keep up with the changing market, StarNet has grown its market share by bringing a steady stream of innovations to the market, starting in 2000 with integrating SSH and most recently with FastX which allows users to access their remote Linux and Unix desktop through standard PC browsers.
 Recently, FastX became the first remote Linux display solution to offer the display of Linux desktops using a standard browser.
 Now users can Linux access their Linux environment from any device with a browser, including iPads and smart phones.
 FastX is also the first-enable solution that is optimized for use with Amazon Web Services (AWS).

-Despite its continuous evolution and addition of productivity-enhancing features, X-Win32 remains extremely simple to operate.
+Despite its continuous evolution and addition of productivity-enhancing features, our products remain extremely simple to operate.
 Even the most Windows-centric user can easily bring up a remote Unix or Linux desktop and start working with applications on those hosts.

 Our support services have always served as a great competitive advantage.
 All pre-sale support is free.
 All purchased licenses come with a full year of free Maintenance which includes all upgrades, phone, email, WebEx and engineering support.
 All support services are included under StarNet's Maintenance program.